josephikim/mixology-app/README.md

 ## Description

 **Mixology App** helps you easily curate your favorite drinks, research new recipes, compose tasting notes, submit ratings and more.
 This is a demo app that I built to explore the integration of multiple third party APIs with a MongoDB database, as well as applying static typing on the frontend and backend via TypeScript.
-Mixology App is relatively small in scope, but it has architectural elements in place (e.g. React-Router, Redux Toolkit, JSON Web Token) to help developers scale up its functionality easily.
+The app is relatively small in scope, but it has architectural elements in place (e.g. React-Router, Redux Toolkit, JSON Web Token) to help developers scale up its functionality easily.
 Feel free to fork or extend the codebase for your project and contact me for any questions.

 Mixology App is an example of a "MERN stack" application which consists of the following technologies: